 Certain foods can exacerbate cortisol-induced cravings:

 - Refined carbohydratesImagine carbohydrates as the body’s primary fuel source, much like gasoline powers a car.
 Refined carbohydrates, however, are like that same gasoline but stripped of its essential additives and refined for a smoother burn.
-This refining process removes the fiber,… Read More and sugarsIn everyday terms, sugar refers to the sweet, crystalline substance we add to coffee, bake into cakes, or find naturally in fruits.
-But from a scientific perspective, sugar encompasses a broader category of molecules called carbohydrates.
-These are the body’s… Read More: These cause rapid spikes in blood sugar, followed by crashes that can trigger cravings.
+This refining process removes the fiber, vitamins, and minerals that are naturally present in whole grains,… Read More and sugarsSugar is a substance represented as a simple carbohydrate (a basic type of molecule made of carbon, hydrogen, and oxygen) that serves as a vital component throughout the body.
+It is the primary source of energy for most cells, acting like the body’s main fuel.
+Every part of the body,… Read More: These cause rapid spikes in blood sugar, followed by crashes that can trigger cravings.

 - Caffeine: While a moderate amount can be beneficial, excessive caffeine can elevate cortisol levels.